stanikae/SNP2Cluster/README.md

 ```
 **4. Set additional parameters in the execution file**

+_I.
+Override the defaults for snp threshold and days interval and provide your preferred in intervals_
 ```
-# Override the defaults for snp threshold and days interval and provide your preferred in intervals
-snpco=20
+snpco=20    # Preferred SNP threshold
-daysco=45
+daysco=45   # Time interval in days

 # Optionally a vector of SNP threshols can be provided together with matching
 # day intervals in a second vector if you want to perform multiple comparisons